xdrdak/wardrobe/README.md

 - [] Support nested commands for nested cli prompts
 - [] More reliant execution of shell scripts
-- [] Replace Command class with simpler primitive
+- [x] Replace Command class with simpler primitive
+- [] Validation of command instead of just doing a hail mary